 This number grows over time, and you’ll most likely pay a substantial sum of money in Kirchensteuer each year.
 You may claim this sum as a “special expense” on your yearly tax return to lower your taxable income if you pay church tax.

-How Do I Enter Church Tax On My Tax Return?
+How to Enter Church Tax On Tax Declaration?

 You may write special expenses (Sonderausgaben) on your tax return if you have paid both church tax and local/special church tax.
-Prepaid or postpaid church tax may be declared.
+In this category, you can declare both your Prepaid and postpaid church taxes.
 Your income tax is reduced, and the church tax is calculated from it, by declaring and deducting these taxes from your income.

 You can deduct this, just as you would church taxes if your church has the option to collect taxes but declines to do so.
 8% or 9% is the typical church levy rate.